 To meet the admissibility requirements of this statement, unless the limited exception to the audited financial statements requirement discussed in paragraphs 26 and 27 applies, an annual audit of the financial statements of SCA entities, including the downstream holding company valued under paragraphs 8.b.i through 8.b.iv. must be obtained.
 The requirement for audited financial statements may be met by utilizing any one of the following methods:

-Audited US GAAP financial statements of the downstream SCA holding company.
+Audited US GAAP financial statements of the downstream SCA holding company, where the historical basis of the SCA has been used to prepare its financial statements.
 (Consolidated or combined financial statements are allowed encompassing one or more downstream holding companies, including such holding companies that directly own U.S. insurance entities, provided that the statutory financial statements of such U.S. insurance entities are audited.
 Annual consolidated or combined audits are allowed for insurance entities if completed in accordance with the Model Regulation Requiring Annual Audited Reports as adopted by the SCA’s domiciliary state.)
 The audited financial statements of the downstream holding company shall include as other financial information, consolidating or combining balance sheet schedule(s) showing the equity of all relevant SCA entities and non-SCA SSAP No. 48 entities, and any required intercompany eliminations.
 The consolidating or combining balance sheet schedule shall separately present those entities owned directly by the downstream holding company.
 The consolidating or combining balance sheet shall then be adjusted for GAAP to SAP differences for paragraph 8.b.i., 8.b.ii. and 8.b.iv. entities owned directly or indirectly by the downstream holding company.
 The adjusted amount would then be the reported value of the investment in the downstream holding company at the higher-level reporting entity; or

 Audited foreign GAAP-basis financial statements of the downstream SCA holding company.
 (Consolidated or combined financial statements are allowed encompassing one or more downstream holding companies, including such holding companies that directly own U.S. insurance entities, provided that the statutory financial statements of such U.S. insurance entities are audited.
 Annual consolidated or combined audits are allowed for insurance entities if completed in accordance with the Model Regulation Requiring Annual Audited Reports as adopted by the SCA’s domiciliary state.)
 The audited foreign GAAP basis financial statements shall include an audited footnote disclosure within the financial statements that reconciles each consolidated entity’s net income and equity on a foreign basis of accounting to a U.S. GAAP basis.
 The audited financial statements of the downstream holding company shall include as other financial information, consolidating or combining balance sheet schedule(s) showing the equity of all relevant SCA entities non SCA SSAP No. 48 entities, and any required intercompany eliminations.
 The consolidating or combining balance sheet schedule shall separately present those entities owned directly by the downstream holding company.
 The consolidating or combining balance sheet shall then be adjusted for GAAP to SAP differences of the insurance entities and paragraph 8.b.ii., and 8.b.iv. entities owned directly or indirectly by the downstream holding company.
 The adjusted amount would then be the reported value of the investment in the downstream holding company at the higher-level reporting entity; or